boymelvs/musicapp-server/README.md

 ## Welcome! 👋

-Thanks for checking out this kodegph bootcamp second project from group 5.
+Thanks for checking out this kodegph bootcamp final project from group 5.

 ## Overview

-This is our Major Project II : Multi-page Responsive Website in bootcamp.
+This is our Major Project III : Create Fullstack Website.
+Backend part.

 ### The Project

-The is a group project and is about to build a website demonstrating what we learn so far in bootcamp such as html5, sass, javascript ES6.
+The is a group project and is about to build a website demonstrating what we learn in bootcamp.

 ### Group Member